vanmars/kombucha-store-redux/README.md

 ## Description

-_This is an exercise for Epidocodus to practice making a React website with full CRUD functionality.
-The instructions were to build a tap room in React where a bar or kombucha store can track their kegs._
+_This is a continuation of an exercise for Epidocodus to practice making a React website with full CRUD functionality.
+The original instructions were to build a tap room in React where a bar or kombucha store can track their kegs.
+This project refactors the original project by moving all local and shared state to the redux store._

 ## User Stories
 | #    | Story |